rejetto/hfs/dev-plugins.md

     - you receive an entry of the list, and optionally produce React Component for visualization.
     - parameter `{ entry: Entry }` (refer above for Entry object)
     - output `ReactComponent`
+- `showPlay`
+    - emitted on each file played inside file-show.
+Use setCover if you want to customize the background picture.
+    - parameter `{ entry: Entry, setCover(uri: string), meta: { title, album, artist, year } }`
 - `menuZip`
     - parameter `{ def: ReactNode }`
     - output `Html`